mediamonks/muban/docs/dist-implementation-guide.md

 templates to another template language (e.g. twig, django, htl).
 In that case, there is an additional folder with the converted template files.
 This means that there is less (or none at all) manual conversion of templates needed.

-## Storybook

-Storybook is inspired by the [React and Vue Storybook](https://storybook.js.org/).
-It is a UI development environment for your UI components.
-With it, you can visualize different states of your UI components and develop them interactively.

-Storybook runs outside of your app.
-So you can develop UI components in isolation without worrying about app specific dependencies and requirements.

-Besides showing the component in isolation, it also shows the source files (template, script, style), the mock data that is used, the rendered html, and some documentation about how the component can be used.

 ## Caching